 Employers often incorrectly assume that the only references available to them are the ones attached to the candidate’s resume.
 Employers have every right to ask candidates to provide a list of the types of references they want, not just the ones the candidate wants them to have.
 A good rule of thumb is to ask candidates to provide the names of at least one former supervisor, a peer, and a subordinate.
 While that exact mix may not always be possible, the point is that employers should be talking with people who have actually worked with the candidate on a daily basis within the last five to seven years.

 5. Asking Leading Questions and Failing to Ask Follow-up Questions

 Many employers only ask references job performance questions that require nothing more than a “yes” or “no” answer.
 Instead of asking, “Was Bill a good worker?” they should ask, “How would you describe Bill’s on-the-job performance?”
 The other half of the problem is that prospective employers do not ask logical follow-up questions.
 If a reference says Sue was the best employee the company every had, few will take the next step and ask, “Could you tell me how her performance was so extraordinary?”
 A good follow-up question allows you to dig deeper and obtain a more complete picture of the candidate.

 Use Reference Checks and Other Tools to Get to the Right Candidate

 Careful reference checking requires time, training, and insight.
-If done properly, it can be one of the most useful hiring tools available to any employer.
-If done poorly it can lead to hiring someone who’s unfit for the job, or even harmful for the company.
+It can be one of the most useful hiring tools available to any employer, but if not done correctly it can lead to hiring someone who’s unfit for the job, or even harmful for the company.
 Could you use more tips to help you make smart hiring moves?
-Monster connects with businesses like yours every day and we have expert solutions to share.
-Find out how you can get free access to the latest hiring resources, from recruiting tips and job market analyses to management strategies and much more.
+Monster has expert solutions to share.
+Find out how you can get free access to the latest hiring resources, from recruiting tips to job market insights, and much more.